fisapool/Cursor-AI-Reset-Tool/README.md

 Download the installer from the [Releases](https://github.com/fisapool/Cursor-AI-Reset-Tool/releases) page and run it to install the application.

 A portable version is also available if you prefer not to install.

+## Updates

+The application will automatically check for updates when it starts and notify you when a new version is available.
+You can also manually check for updates by clicking the "Check for Updates" link at the bottom of the application.

 ## Building from Source